 What it’s good for: Even though Facebook acquired Instagram last year, their integration has been mostly lacking.
-This recipe will fix that, keeping your photos visible on both streams at all times with no extra hassle.
+This Applet will fix that, keeping your photos visible on both streams at all times with no extra hassle.

 The result: Your Instagram pictures get archived to your Evernote account.

 The result: Your Instagram pics are also posted on your Tumblr account.